chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/roadmap.md

 ### Experimental Algorithms

-If you have a research background, please consider adding to our `ExperimentalAPI`s.
-For example:
+If you have a research background, we welcome contributions in the following areas:

 - Projections (t-sne, UMAP, the new hotness, the one you just wrote) and Lightweight visualization
 - Clustering (HDBSCAN, PCA)